neyozee11/SQL-PowerBI-HR-Project/README.md

 ### Data Visualization

 Data visualization was done in PowerBI.
-All the exported data from MySQL were uploaded into the data model of the PowerBI and a dashboard consisting of barcharts, clustered barchats, map, table, donut chart and linechart was created.
+All the exported data from MySQL were uploaded into the data model of the PowerBI and a dashboard consisting of barcharts, clustered barchats, map, table, donut chart and linechart were created.

 ### Exploratory Data Analysis